& Our Vacation Suites

 The guesthouse is located at 203 Victoria Street.
 Please be aware that this is a ONE WAY street.
 If you follow our driving directions (as seen on the website and your confirmation email) you will drive up to the back side of the building.
 There is a large concrete parking pad on the backside of the building that also wraps around on the west side of the guesthouse.
 If you are staying in the Herridge Lane Suite you have your own dedicated parking spot (see your confirmation email) but all other suites can park anywhere on the large concrete pad where there is space.
 We have room for 1 vehicle per suite.
 If you have more than one vehicle, please let us know and we can make that happen as well.
 Parking on the street is metered between 9 and 5 pm Monday through Saturday.

-- All pets must be pre-approved prior to arrival.
-Pet fees are $20/night/pet to a maximum of $40 per stay.
+- All dogs must be pre-approved prior to arrival.
+Dog fees are $20/night/dog to a maximum of $40 per stay.

 - Quiet time is between 9 pm and 8 am every day.